wotakumoe/wotaku/docs/guides/manga/cubari.md

 ::: tabs

 == Python
-Kaguya is a Python-based script, so you need to install Python and its dependencies first.
+Kaguya is a Python-based script, so you need to install Python first.

 1. Download and install the latest Python release from [here](https://www.python.org/downloads/).
 2. During installation, make sure to check the option **"Add Python X.XX to PATH"**.